PhantomInsights/tweet-transcriber/README.md

 This function will return us a `Markdown` formatted text that will then be used to reply to the original post.
 This function takes 2 parameters, a tweet url and a string template, you can find them in the templates folder.

-IF all this process was successful we update our processed posts log and move to the next post.
+If all this process was successful we update our processed posts log and move to the next post.
 If it fails we log the error for later verification.

 ```python
 update_log(POSTS_LOG, submission.id)